miroslav-tashonov/AdsSite/README.md

-3. Create Database using Visual studio's Package manager console commands (need to have powershell 3.0 in Windows) As default project in PMC you'll need to set AdSite.Data and than execute following commands
+3. Create Database using Visual studio's Package manager console commands (need to have powershell 3.0 in Windows) As default project in PMC you'll need to set AdSite.Data and than execute the following commands

 &nbsp;&nbsp;&nbsp;&nbsp;Add-Migration init</br>
 &nbsp;&nbsp;&nbsp;&nbsp;Update-Database

-, or otherwise create the database manually with name AdSite
+or otherwise create the database manually with name AdSite

 4. Execute project